Group selection: A revived group selection theory

-Wilson ties the multilevel selection theory regarding humans to another theory, gene-culture coevolution, by acknowledging that culture seems to characterize a group-level mechanism for human groups to adapt to environmental changes.
+D. S. Wilson argues that while kin selection works well for the behaviour of many animals, human behaviour is difficult to explain using kin selection alone.
+In particular, he claims it does not explain the rapid rise of human civilization, and that other factors must be considered.
+He and others have continued to develop group selection models.
+He ties the multilevel selection theory regarding humans to another theory, gene–culture coevolution, by acknowledging that culture seems to characterize a group-level mechanism for human groups to adapt to environmental changes.

-MLS theory can be used to evaluate the balance between group selection and individual selection in specific cases.
-An experiment by William Muir compared egg productivity in hens, showing that a hyper-aggressive strain had been produced through individual selection, leading to many fatal attacks after only six generations; by implication, it could be argued that group selection must have been acting to prevent this in real life.
-Group selection has most often been postulated in humans and, notably, eusocial Hymenoptera that make cooperation a driving force of their adaptations over time and have a unique system of inheritance involving haplodiploidy that allows the colony to function as an individual while only the queen reproduces.

-Wilson and Sober's work revived interest in multilevel selection.
+D. S. Wilson and Sober's work revived interest in multilevel selection.
 In a 2005 article, E. O. Wilson argued that kin selection could no longer be thought of as underlying the evolution of extreme sociality, for two reasons.
 First, he suggested, the argument that haplodiploid inheritance (as in the Hymenoptera) creates a strong selection pressure towards nonreproductive castes is mathematically flawed.
-Second, eusociality no longer seems to be confined to the hymenopterans; increasing numbers of highly social taxa have been found in the years since Wilson's foundational text Sociobiology: A New Synthesis was published in 1975.
+Second, eusociality no longer seems to be confined to the hymenopterans; increasing numbers of highly social taxa have been found in the years since E. O. Wilson's foundational text Sociobiology: A New Synthesis was published in 1975.
 These including a variety of insect species, as well as two rodent species (the naked mole-rat and the Damaraland mole rat).
-Wilson suggests the equation for Hamilton's rule:
+E. O. Wilson suggests that the equation for Hamilton's rule: